With the launch of the Amazon Brand Registry program, we are getting a lot of questions about trademarks, patents, and

 We are going to walk you through the basic Amazon trademark guidelines for private label sellers.
 We will show you why you need to trademark your products, how to search for a trademark, and how to register an Amazon trademark for your Private Label brand.
 This should help you apply for registration.

 A trademark is a legal protection applied to intellectual property associated with the brand name, slogan, or logo design of a product.

 A patent, on the other hand, is a legal protection granted to intellectual property associated with an actual service, device, mechanism, or process.

-A copyright is legal protection applied to intellectual property associated with written, spoken, or broadcast media.
+A copyright is a legal protection applied to intellectual property associated with written, spoken, or broadcast media.
 Photographs, videos, images, books, reports, pamphlets can all be copyrighted materials.

 Why Do You Need a Trademark When Selling on Amazon?

 Trademarks are an essential part of doing business in the United States and around the world.
 A trademark is a form of intellectual property protection on a brand for goods and services.

 Registering for a Trademark through the United States Patent and Trade Office (uspto.gov) is a four step process.

 1. Search for your brand name and/or logo design mark.

 2. Identify the appropriate international trademark classification code for the goods or services your Amazon brand name will apply to. (remember you will have to pay for each classification you want to register your name under separately)

 3. Seek out a legal professional who can walk you through these steps and file on your behalf.

 4. Fill out the trademark application form, either through the Trademark Electronic Application System (TEAS) or through a “done for you” service, such as LegalZoom.com.

 Next, search for your trademark using variations and combinations to reduce the chance for counterclaims against your application.

 If you not seeing any database entries then this is usually a good sign.
 Be sure to run a cross check using different combinations to rule out any “sound-alike” or “look-alike” brand names.